Naushon Island: Bowdoin family ownership

+Naushon remained in the Bowdoin family for 113 years, during which time the imported sheep population on the island raised from several hundred during the Winthrop ownership to approximately 2,000.
+This population greatly decreased during the American Revolution when 100 British soldiers landed on the island.
+Naushon then became an overlooking point of the U.S. militia, which served to push the inhabitants into poverty by the end of the revolution.

+Years after the end of the revolution, the Bowdoin family returned to the island after having built a house on it in 1809.
+This house was known as The Mansion House.

+Forbes family ownership

 Naushon Island has been a Forbes family retreat for more than a century and a half, since its purchase by John Murray Forbes.
 Forbes was a businessman who began his career in his family's opium and tea trading business in China, and made much of his fortune by investing in the early development of railroads.
 Naushon Island was purchased by Forbes and a business associate, William W. Swain, in 1842, and Forbes purchased Swain's share soon after to become the sole owner.
-Upon his death in 1898, Forbes left Naushon in a trust administered by his 5 surviving children and it is now owned by Naushon Island Trust, Inc. Pasque Island and Nashawena Island, the next two islands in the Elizabeth Island chain, were purchased at different times by J. M. Forbes descendants and remain privately owned.
+Upon his death in 1898, Forbes left Naushon in a trust administered by his 5 surviving children and it is now owned by Naushon Island Trust, Inc. Pasque Island and Nashawena Island, the next two islands in the Elizabeth Island chain, were purchased at different times by J. M. Forbes' descendants and remain privately owned.
 There are approximately 35 houses on Naushon, most near the east end.